 What is a Prenuptial Agreement?

-Prenuptial Agreements are contract made between two individuals who are planning to get married.
-It sets forth the rights of each spouse and property division in a divorce.
-It can also address certain issues not set forth in a will if either spouse dies.
-A Prenuptial Agreement only becomes enforceable if the couple actually gets married.
+A prenuptial agreement is a contract between two individuals planning to get married.
+It is best drawn up by a family law attorney experienced in a prenuptial agreement.
+It sets forth the rights of each spouse and property division in the case of a divorce.
+It can also address issues not outlined in a will if either spouse dies.
+A prenuptial agreement only becomes enforceable if the couple gets married.
+A qualified divorce attorney will help with the details of a prenuptial agreement.

 - each spouse’s rights to certain property owned individually or as a couple